ankumar/software-design/README.md

 The physicist Hermann von Helmholtz on being successful at problem-solving

 ### Experimentation:
-First a bit back in time **retrospective** and forward **Amplify** building tools or using best tools, a sustainable model with universal core principle of **Going far, Together** with product, community and engineering.
-A lot of connecting dots from a [following](https://twitter.com/an1kumar/following) on Twitterverse Thank You :pray: ,eternally grateful.

 <img width="817" alt="Improvement" src="https://user-images.githubusercontent.com/658791/158032977-626569c4-5536-4671-9cd5-9b90feb8a30d.png">
+> "Wandering is an essential counter-balance to efficiency.
+You need to employ both.
+The outsized discoveries – the “non-linear” ones – are highly likely to require wandering." --Letter to Amazon Shareholders

 > The story of computing is the story of humanity.
 This is a story of ambition, invention, creativity, vision, avarice, and serendipity, all powered by a refusal to accept the limits of our bodies and our minds. -- https://computingthehumanexperience.com/about/

+First a bit back in time **retrospective** and forward **Amplify** building tools or using best tools, a sustainable model with universal core principle of **Going far, Together** with product, community and engineering.
+A lot of connecting dots from a [following](https://twitter.com/an1kumar/following) on Twitterverse Thank You :pray: ,eternally grateful.

 ⤵️ **hindsight/retrospective:** "open", web, "free", smartphones, cloud, ...